-The central research goal of this project is to examine the concept of resiliency within the context of resource-based communities to address the often problematic relationship(s) between resource reliance, community well-being, and adaptive capacity.
+The central research goal of this project is to examine the concept of resiliency within the context of rural and resource-based communities to address the often problematic relationship(s) between resource reliance, community well-being, and adaptive capacity.

-2. Practical: to work with resource-based communities and develop an appropriate interview guide to conduct semi-structured qualitative interviews to understand areas of resident concern to inform municipal policy to help ensure the long-term resiliency of the community.
+2. Practical: to work with rural and/or resource-based communities and develop an appropriate interview guide to conduct semi-structured qualitative interviews to understand areas of resident concern to inform municipal policy to help ensure the long-term resiliency of the community.

-3. Empirical: to gain experience and understanding of resource-based communities in order to develop an "online toolbox" of advice, experiences, and stories as a resource that is publically and freely accessible to enable resource-based communities to improve their own resiliency, and in turn, the overall resiliency of the economy.
+3. Empirical: to gain experience and understanding of rural and/or resource-based communities in order to develop an "online toolbox" of advice, experiences, and stories as a resource that is publically and freely accessible to enable resource-based communities to improve their own resiliency, and in turn, the overall resiliency of the economy.